 Of course, if an employee is suspected of carrying Covid-19 then risks of immediate harm to your employees and public health, and of breaching the duties of care that you owe to prevent that harm, may need to take precedence over data protection considerations.
 But advance consideration of the issues may help you mitigate risk.

-Employers should take heed of recent guidance from the UK Information Commissioner’s Office (ICO) stating that the ICO will be taking a more relaxed approach (within reason) to enforcement of GDPR in the UK as the Covid-19 pandemic continues.
+Employers should take heed of recent guidance from the UK Information Commissioner’s Office (ICO) stating that the ICO will be taking an "empathetic and pragmatic approach" (within reason) to enforcement of GDPR in the UK as the Covid-19 pandemic continues.
 In particular, the ICO will relax the timeframes necessary to respond to information requests such as data subject access requests.
 Though this pragmatic approach by the ICO is welcome, it does not give employers a free pass to ignore data protection laws entirely and a reasonable approach should be taken.
-The ICO’s full guidance is available here.

 Employers should continue to consider these headline points on GDPR compliance during the Covid-19 outbreak:

-It is likely that some employees will be unwilling to attend work or undertake business travel to regions currently considered safe, due to fears about Covid-19.
+It is likely that some employees will be unwilling to attend work or undertake business travel, due to fears about Covid-19.
 Where these actions are outside the recommendations of UK Government guidance, they potentially amount to a breach of contract by the employee and grounds for disciplinary action.

 However, knee-jerk reactions by employers are still likely to attract legal liability.
 In all cases, employers should speak to staff, try to understand and address their concerns and reach a sensible compromise.
 Consideration should be given to whether any special factors exist relevant to that employee that merit different treatment.